 Heat or cold packs

-To help reduce your chance of developing osteoarthritis, take these steps:
+To help reduce your chance of developing, take these steps:

 Maintain a healthy weight.